imagexd/imagexd.github.io/_features/00-imagexd2017.md

 10:00 - 11:00 : [scikit-image](http://scikit-image.org/), image processing in
 Python.
-We introduce the scikit-image library, demonstrate its various capabilities, and do several hands-on exercizes to practice its use.
+We introduce the scikit-image library, demonstrate its various capabilities, and do several hands-on exercises to practice its use.

 11:00 - 12:00 : [Dask](http://dask.pydata.org/en/latest/) for parallel
 processing.